chaos-mesh/chaos-mesh/README.md

 ```bash
 docker version
 ```
-> You can refer [install docker](https://docs.docker.com/install/) to install docker.
+> You can refer to [install docker](https://docs.docker.com/install/) to install docker.

 2. Clone the code